Composite polaron formed on surface of two-dimensional lattice system in weak coupling regime: polaron-polaron interaction

 \section{polaron-polaron interaction}

-As we state above, the electron-phonon coupling matrix element $|g_{k+q',k}|^{2}$, which describes the phonon-induced electron transition (interband or intraband), depends on both the electron momentum and phonon momentum in the nonlinear case (just like the polaron-polaron interaction vertex as we mention below), but it depends only on the phonon momentum $q'$ in the linear case which with adiabatic motion of the impurity.
+As we state above, the electron-phonon coupling matrix element $|g_{p+q',p}|^{2}$, which describes the phonon-induced electron transitions (interband or intraband), depends on both the impurity momentum and phonon momentum in the nonlinear case for $q'$ extended to the $K$-point (e.g., $q'=0.665\frac{2\pi}{a}$ for graphene\cite{Yan J A2}), just like the polaron-polaron interaction vertex as we mention below\cite{Marchand D J J,Sous J}, but it depends only on the phonon momentum $q'$ in the linear case which with adiabatic motion of the impurity.
 The absorption and emission of phonons which leads to incoherence, and also possible to gives rise to the polaron-polaron interaction, for two impurities with opposite spins, e.g., in the light-enhanced case\cite{Sentef M A}.

 The phonon-related polaron-polaron interaction has two kinds.
 One of them is the phonon-mediated density-density (direct) interaction, which is related to the dielectric function $\epsilon(q',\nu)$ in the method of GW-random phase approximation (RPA) (or equivalently, the spectral function $A(q')$ in plasmon-pole approximation (PPA)), and we can write the self-energy of such bipolaron as